Stadiums and Venues

 The final aspect is analytics – every venue likes to understand the density and flow of people in order to streamline and tune the venue.

-Convention Centres are complex environments.
-Like Stadiums, they require high density reliable Wi-Fi and like Venues the environment is constantly changing.
+Similar to Stadiums, they require high density reliable Wi-Fi and like Venues the environment is constantly changing.

 Some conventions also stream content, so along with great Wi-Fi, very high definition Audio Visual traffic is broadcast (and multicast) across the LAN.
 Low latency connectivity is a requirement for high definition AV.